PZL SM-2: Operational history

 SM-2s were used mainly by Polish military aviation – 80 were delivered, between March 1961 and 1964.
 They were operated in small numbers by several units of the Polish Air Force and Polish Navy, mostly for liaison, artillery spotting, air ambulance tasks and others.
-In Polish Navy they were used for search-and-rescue actions.
-This number included a flight assigned to Internal Security Corps, later Ministry of Internal Affairs (police aviation).
-Only two ex-military SM-2 (registration numbers SP-SXY and SP-SXZ) and the second prototype were used by civilian air ambulance service.
+In the Polish Navy they were used for search-and-rescue actions.
+This number included a flight assigned to the Internal Security Corps, later the Ministry of Internal Affairs (police aviation).
+Only two ex-military SM-2 (registration numbers SP-SXY and SP-SXZ) and the second prototype were used by a civilian air ambulance service.
 One helicopter remained in PZL-Świdnik factory (SP-SAP), and the other was acquired by the factory from the air force (SP-SFA).
 Most SM-2s were withdrawn in late 1970s and replaced with Mil Mi-2.
 The last one was withdrawn from the air force in 1981, and flew until 1983 (it was preserved in the factory).

 Only five SM-2 were exported.
 One was sold to Czechoslovakia, used in 1963–70 by the Ministry of Internal Affairs (registration OK-BYK), then by Slov-Air until 1975 for internal transport (registration changed to OK-RUV).
 Four SM-2 were sold in 1963 to Romania, used by 1975 in the military aviation (the 94th Helicopter Regiment).